 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Gold credit cards are a step up from standard credit cards, offering benefits that range from more points per $1 spent to higher credit limits, complimentary travel insurance and purchase insurance cover.
-Some gold credit cards also come with introductory bonus point or balance transfer offers that can help you get more value when you sign up.
+Gold credit cards are a step up from standard credit cards, offering benefits that range from more points per $1 spent to higher credit limits, complimentary travel insurance and airport lounge invitations.
+Some gold credit cards also come with bonus points or introductory offers that can help you get more value when you sign up.

 Receive 30,000 bonus Qantas Points